josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/♻️_Re_Recommendations/👾_one_man_can_never_be_our_hero.md

 No Prime Minister can acquire the embodied experience of having been socialised and persistently assessed as female simply by studying VAWG policy.
 Expertise helps.
 Listening helps.
 Survivor involvement helps.
 Institutional memory helps.

-None is a substitute for structures that continue working when individual judgment fails.
+None is a substitute for structures that continue working when individual judgement fails.

 This matters particularly in 2026, as authoritarian politics and organised far-right movements create increasingly visible threats across borders.
 A protection architecture built around the expectation that the responsible man at the top will eventually recognise that things have gone too far is a poor architecture for an environment in which powerful men may themselves be producing, enabling or normalising the danger.